HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 HMRC’s digital transformation includes enhanced compliance monitoring systems.
 Automated checks identify unusual expense claiming patterns across taxpayer groups.
 The new online services will integrate expense monitoring capabilities.

 Compatible software solutions help maintain accurate records and calculate apportionments correctly.
-Many systems now include HMRC-recognized features for expense categorization and documentation.
+Many systems now include HMRC-recognised features for expense categorisation and documentation.

 Businesses uncertain about expense categorisation often benefit from structured bookkeeping processes, which help ensure Self-Assessment data remains evidence-ready throughout the year.